ismael3s/ismael3sdev/src/content/garden/how-to-speed-up-promises-execution-in-javascript/index.md

 ## The Problem with `Promise.all`

-The `Promise.all` uses the principle of "all or none".
-This means that if any of the promises in the Promise.all call fails, the entire operation will throw an error, and you'll need to handle it.
+The `Promise.all` follows "fail fast" principle.
+This means that if any of the promises in the Promise.all call fails, the entire operation will be canceled, throwing an error that you'll need to handle it.

-Now, what happens to the promises that have already completed their tasks when one of the promises fails?
+So when this happens at beginning and no promises has been fulfilled, this is amazing, because it's stops early, but let's imagine the worst-case scenario: what happens to the promises that have already completed their tasks when one of the promises fails?

 I will give to you a few seconds to think about it...